mnr/writing-wip/kwak-anthology.md

 "HUMAN ERROR," screeched Rifkin.
 The African Gray parrot belonged to Callista Belo, Araci's daughter.
 Araci agreed to care for the bird while his daughter handled disaster relief in Mississippi.
 Rifkin's previous owner had watched a lot of *2001 - A Space Oddessy* and Rifkin communicated with random quotes from the movie.
 Always at full volume.

 Callista was making dinner.
-Nothing special.
 Spaghetti in a packet, boil and serve.
 The spaghetti was in a separate package from the sauce - which made it special.
 The salad and wine made it almost as good as his mother created in their antique kitchen.

 "Did you ever consider one of those new ovens?" asked Araci.
 "They don't need gas lines anymore.
 There's a propane tank built-in."

 "Dad, that's a luxury item I can't afford," she replied.
 "I'm too busy to fuss around with one of those things.
-Besides, those special cook packets are expensive.
-It's not like you can just whip up some dough and bake a cake.
+Besides, those manufacturer-sanctioned cook packets are expensive.
+It's not like you can just whip up some batter and bake a cake.
 You have to buy the specific tray for whatever it is you want to cook - and it has to be compatible with your oven.
 You can't buy a bread kit from Red Mill and expect it to work with an oven that isn't red-mill-certified.
 It's so much easier with boil and serve pouches.
 Cheaper too."

 "Probably safer as well," said Araci.
 He forked up spaghetti, fending off Rifkin from his plate.
 It was easier to give Rifkin run of the apartment.
 The alternative was to lock him into his cage and endure deafening complaints.
 "I just saw the result from one of those things exploding.
 Killed the occupant."

 "That's not supposed to happen," she said.
-"Everything I see says they are as safe as tissue paper.
+"Everything I read says they are safe as tissue paper.
 Was it arson?"

 "Arson is always possible," he said.
 "But you can't rule out human ingenuity.
 Who's to say the victim didn't try to warm up some petroleum based beauty product at the same time as making dinner.
 Dumber things happen."

 "Do you know anything about the victim.
 Was it an accident?"

-"Her name was Dakota Williams.
-I don't know her net worth, but she had a fancy apartment with a luxury oven.
+"I don't know her net worth, but she had a fancy apartment with a luxury oven.
 She was a programmer, recently moved here from Montevideo.
 Used to work for a publically-held ransomware company.
 Looks to be social from her online profile, but not sure how long-term any of those relationships are."

 "I thought ransomware was outlawed?"